dennislee22/dennislee22.github.io/docs/cml/mthread.md

 1. Run this [script](https://github.com/dennislee22/machineLearning/blob/master/concurrent_threadpool_lock.py) in the CML workbench session.

 2. Next, check the integrity of the output.
 Run the following script to check if the code writes each line number to the `output` file sequentially.
-The outcome is good with sequential entries in place.
+The outcome matches the objective with sequential entries in place.

     ```bash
     $ cnt=0;for i in `cat output | grep line`; do cnt=`expr $cnt + 1` ; if [ $i != line$cnt ]; then echo $i;fi ; done